 Transformational leadership can be defined as the motivational leadership related to providing a clear corporate vision and inspiring employees to achieve that vision by building relationships with them, understanding their needs, and helping them reach their potential (Fitzgerald & Schutte, 2010).
-Leaders who implement transformational leadership focus on developing employee value systems, their level of motivation, and morality with the development of their skills (Ismail et al., 2009).
-Transformational leadership acts as a bridge between leaders and followers to develop a clear understanding of followers' interests, values, and motivation levels.
+Leaders who implement transformational leadership focus on developing employee value systems, their level of motivation and morality with the development of their skills (Ismail et al., 2009).
+Transformational leadership acts as a bridge between leaders and followers to develop a clear understanding of the interests, values, and level of motivation of followers.
 This kind of relationship helps followers to achieve their goals, and it encourages followers to feel free to express ideas and be adaptive to new and better ways in a changing environment (Bass & Avolio, 1994).
-Bass (1985) based his theory of transformational leadership on Burns's (1978) concept, with several enhancements and modifications.
+Bass (1985) based his theory of transformational leadership on the concept by Burns (1978), with several enhancement and modifications.
 One of the considerable modifications is on the behaviors that indicate transformational leadership.
-In the most recent and widely used version, there are four dimensions of transformational leadership: idealized influence, inspirational motivation, individual consideration, and intellectual stimulation (Bass & Avolio, 1994).
+In the most recent and widely used version there are four dimensions of transformational leadership: idealized influence, inspirational motivation, individual consideration, and intellectual stimulation (Bass & Avolio, 1994).